yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 3: Add the Tailspin Toys source code repository to Azure DevOps

 In this Task, you will configure the Git repository for the Azure DevOps instance you just created.
-Using Git commandline tools from Azure Cloud Shell, you will configure the remote repository and then push your source code up to your Azure DevOps repository.
+Using Git command line tools from Azure Cloud Shell, you will configure the remote repository and then push your source code up to your Azure DevOps repository.

 1. Open the **Azure Cloud Shell** to the folder where the Student Files were unzipped (e.g. studentfiles).
 Then, navigate to the **tailspintoysweb** folder which contains the source code for our web application.